 Our first working paper is a short thinkpiece by Rachel Lofthouse, which also acts as a second editorial for this issue.
-In this paper Rachel reflects on her recent experiences of asking and listening to answer to the question: who do you talk to about your work in education and why?
+In this paper Rachel reflects on asking and listening to answer to the question: who do you talk to about your work in education and why?

-Our second paper is written by Ann Litchfield whose reflect on how her unique school context gives her the freedom to develop new and emerging teacher learning structures.
+Our second paper is written by Ann Litchfield whose reflects on how her unique school context gives the freedom to develop a committed best practice and is supported by emerging teacher learning structures.
 It is worth reflecting on to consider how much can be applied to other settings.

-The third paper is based on Kim Gilligan's recent research findings drawing on interviewing newly qualified teachers to consider the factors which can help or hinder their mentoring experience.
+The third paper is based on Kim Gilligan's recent research findings drawn on interviewing a newly qualified teachers to consider the factors which can help or hinder the mentoring experience.
 Through this she develops an interesting concept of mosaic mentoring.

-In fourth working paper Kerry Jordan-Daus offers a highly reflexive piece in which she considers her identity as a coach and her coaching practices as they emerge in ongoing relationships.
+In fourth working paper Kerry Jordan-Daus offers a highly reflexive piece in which she considers her identity as a coach and practices as they emerge in coaching relationships.

-In our fifth paper Lisa Pettifer offers insightful and comprehensive advice through her A-Z of NQT mentoring.
+In our fifth paper Lisa Pettifer offers insightful and comprehensive advice in her A-Z of NQT mentoring.
 Following her expert advice here could make such a difference to that critical make or break stage of a teacher's early career.

 Our sixth paper offers a post-humanist perspective on coaching by Kay Sidebottom.
-This is well worth a read even if you've never heard that phrase before.
-She defines coaching as a human-centred intervention aimed at learning, growth, personal challenge and development.
-It's a good place to start - why not read on....
+This is well worth a read if you, even if you've never heard that phrase before.
+She defining coaching as a human-centred intervention aimed at learning, growth, personal challenge and development.
+A good place to start - why not read on....